(Click on the red icon on the right to download a PDF version)

 You can also hide the title or symbol in the final calendar.
 This is useful for displaying Titles without overwhelming your planner with symbols, or the reverse.

-Day or Cycle Day
+Day of week or Cycle Day

 Many schools sometimes have to treat a day as if it was another.
 Changing the cycle temporarily or gaining back a missed “Friday” because they missed too many due to holidays or bad weather.
 You can thus force one day to be considered as another.